wavemaker/docs/website/blog/2021-01-04-spring-session-persistence.md

 ### Spring-session based on External Store

 There are two ways for configuring external session stores depending on your requirements by choosing from Redis and JDBC.
 To configure with Redis as an external store, WaveMaker adds `spring-session-data-redis` along with `lettuce-core` dependency.
-Similarly, for JDBC, we add `spring-session-jdbc` dependency.
-WaveMaker adds these dependencies internally to scale applications and handle session management for the application.
+Similarly, for JDBC, we add a `spring-session-jdbc` dependency.
+WaveMaker internally adds these dependencies to scale applications and handle session management for the application.

 With [release 10.6](/learn/wavemaker-release-notes/v10-6-0), all the WaveMaker applications provide an option to opt for Horizontal scaling by choosing from Redis, JDBC, along with `MapSessionRepository` as a Distributed Session Registry.